AmadeusRelay/AmadeusRelayFrontend/README.md

 ```
 import {ZeroEx} from '0x.js';
 ```
-and in the constructor of your class where you will use it, initialize it.
+and in the class constructor where you will use it, initialize
 ```
 private zeroEx: ZeroEx;